AI-Powered Forms for Medicine, Taxes, & More

 Increased Usability by 10%

-After implementing the iterations, the usability improved by nearly 10% based on metrics such as mission success & duration, test exits, and misclicks.
+The app usability improved by 10% based on task success & duration, test exits, and misclicks.

 If I had more time: